 ECHO is being modernized to make it easier to use and maintain.
 The original site (which was at epa-echo.gov) has been retired.
 It was launched in 2002 and processed two million queries a year, but could not easily support features like frequent data updates and web services.
 The What's New page is updated when new features are released on this site.

 - Task-based navigation

-- All Data Facility Search (including access to air, water, hazardous waste, and drinking water data)
+- All Data Facility Search (also known as All Media Programs Facility Search) (including access to air, water, hazardous waste, and drinking water data)